 The Quality Review Team is recruited by Academic Quality Services, and comprises of the following individuals:

-The Internal Review Team Members – two Academics external to the College/School in which the subject area or programme sits.
+The Internal Review Team Members – two Academics external to the Faculty/School in which the subject area or programme sits.
 They are responsible for contributing to discussions during the Review.

 The External Subject Specialist – a Senior Academic from the same discipline as the subject area or programme.
 They are recruited from the top-performing institutions for the discipline, and are required to attend the Quality Review, lead discussions and provide a written report.
 The External Subject Specialist is selected by the Learning, Teaching and Quality Committee in consultation with the Subject Area.